-Assistant Vice President Head of Microenterprise Lending Department 47 years of age, Filipino
+Assistant Vice President Visayas Area Lending Head 48 years of age, Filipino

-Mrs. Mitchelle P. Adobas has eighteen (18) years of professional experience in the banking industry, seventeen (17) of which is with the microfinance industry.
-Also, she has fifteen (15) years of experience in credit underwriting and fourteen (14) years in a managerial position.
+Mrs. Mitchelle P. Adobas has 19 years of professional experience in the banking industry, 18 of which is with the microfinance industry.
+Also, she has 15 years of experience in credit underwriting and 15 years in a managerial position.
 Last October 2019, she joined Rizal MicroBank, Inc. as the Head of Microfinance Department.
 Prior to RMB, she was connected with Malayan Bank as a Branch Manager of Davao, as well as with Enterprise Bank, Inc.